 I experienced plenty of strains, lower back pain and even tennis elbow because of poor form and lack of information.
 The deadlift appears to be a simple move, but it is more complex than meets the eye.

-Some people are naturals, but I was not and when you deadlift after the age of 50, deadlifting is a humbling experience.
+Some people are naturals, but I am not and when you deadlift after the age of 50, deadlifting is a humbling experience.

 - First, make sure that you warm-up.

 - You must not walk into the gym and start doing deadlifts cold.